QuantumOfVacuum/kylebebak.github.io/_posts/2016-03-18-nytimes-comments.md

 tags: [nytimes, web-2.0, comments, news]
 ---

 I think the people at the New York Times were among the first in their business to realize that for newspapers, comments are the best user generated content.
-Good comments make reading a lot more addictive, and they're in the foundation of any good online community.
+Not that this is ground-breaking &mdash; __good comments have always made reading more addictive__, and they're in the foundation of all online communities.

 Instead of citing a bunch of numbers to make my case, I decided to compare what was published in the [New York Times](http://www.nytimes.com/2016/02/14/us/antonin-scalia-death.html) and the [Los Angeles Times](http://www.latimes.com/local/lanow/la-me-antonin-scalia-20160213-story.html) after a recent high-profile event: the death of Antonin Scalia.